balenaltd/handbook/Basic-tool-setup.md

 **Flowdock** is the chat service we’re using for internal communication.
 Flowdock is organized in flows that are related to specific balena components and teams.
 This is the best place to communicate with other team members and ask any questions you have.
 Here's a [guide](https://github.com/balena-io/balena/wiki/Flowdock) we have put together and [here](https://www.flowdock.com/help) is some more guidance, including some markdown key info [here](https://www.flowdock.com/help/chat_input) to help you navigate in the flowdock world.
 You will soon come across many balena abbreviations and terms, so we have a [glossary](https://docs.google.com/document/d/1GcHzn-Nxvnh4WWpspeVyJV9D8V890DLXZAOmwO7jB7c/edit) to help you.
 This was a hack week project and it is work in progress, so feel free to add what you think might be missing from it :)

 **Calamari** is the leave management service we use.
 You’ll be using Calamari to submit your time-off requests and check who’s away.
 Here's a short [Calamari getting started guide](https://github.com/balena-io/balena-io/wiki/Calamari) for your convenience.

-**Intercom** is the customer support chat service we provide to users/guests/clients from the Intercom widget found in the lower right corner of our webapp (on the marketing page and on the balena dashboard.)
-All Intercom messages are piped into Front, which is where we manage them.
-We only access Intercom directly when the Front integration isn't working properly.

-**Zendesk** is the customer support helpdesk we provide to paid customers.
-All Zendesk messages are piped into Front, which is where we manage them.
-We only access Zendesk directly when the Front integration isn't working properly.

 **Front** is the service we use to gather all team messages and emails and unite them in one platform.
 We respond to emails and messages from this platform.
 It’s integrated with other services, such as Flowdock, Intercom, and Zendesk.
 Please note that all the Front inboxes you see are not personal -unless you decide to connect your personal inbox to Front- so please do not archive or delete any emails or messages you see, unless you're 100% sure about the process we follow for archiving messages and you know what you're doing.
 In addition, Front doesn't allow usernames with hyphens so if your GitHub handle has one (or more) then use the underscore instead.